ShivamXD6/Indra-Vesh/README.md

 [![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/FlaxCube/Indra-Vesh/total?style=for-the-badge&logo=github&logoColor=black&label=Indra-Vesh%20Users&labelColor=lightblue&color=blue)](https://github.com/FlaxCube/Indra-Vesh/releases)

-# ⚡Indra Vesh Magisk Module
+# ⚡Indra Vesh Magisk Module - [Discontinued]

+- Discontinued Because I cannot handle that alone also have some personal reasons...

 - Indra Vesh is a powerful Magisk module inspired by Lord Indra.
 Where "Vesh" means disguise.
 - The Power of Lord Indra are being disguised in this module to unleash the true potential of your Android device by enhancing performance, managing system resources efficiently, and providing a suite of customizable tweaks.